 First, we calculate the simple moving average, as shown earlier.
 After that, we apply the formula given in equation (1).
 For fixing the α value for all the following values, we have pressed F4.

-We get the values by dragging and dropping in the following cells.
+We get the values by dragging and dropping them in the following cells.

-From the above screenshot, we can see the difference between the actual sales figure, simple moving average, and exponential moving average in excel.
+The above screenshot shows the difference between Excel’s actual sales figure, simple moving average, and exponential moving average.

-- Seasonal averages are often termed as a seasonal index
+- Seasonal averages are often termed a seasonal index.